 Jody Christy was appointed vice president, BOSS, in November 2018.
 Prior to that, he served as general manager, BOSS, from June 2016 to November 2018.
 Christy joined the Toro Company as Director, Engineering, BOSS, when the BOSS professional snow and ice management business was acquired in November 2014.
 Christy has overall responsibility for sales, marketing, product development, quality, and customer service within the BOSS division.

-Dahl joined The Toro Company in 2007 as corporate counsel and served in various legal roles including as assistant general counsel and assistant secretary until June 2013.
-She provided legal counsel primarily in the areas of securities law, corporate governance, mergers and acquisitions, and general corporate law, and had oversight responsibility for Toro’s products integrity team.
+Dahl joined The Toro Company in 2007 as corporate counsel and served in various legal roles, including as assistant general counsel and assistant secretary until June 2013.
+She provided legal counsel primarily in the areas of securities law, corporate governance, mergers and acquisitions, and general corporate law, and had oversight responsibility for Toro’s product integrity team.
 From 2012 to 2014 she served as chair of the committee responsible for planning Toro’s centennial celebration.

-Dahl earned a Bachelor of Arts degree in political science from the University of Minnesota Twin Cities and a Juris Doctor, with distinction, from The University of North Dakota School of Law where she was a member of the Order of the Coif.
+Dahl earned a Bachelor of Arts in political science from the University of Minnesota Twin Cities and a Juris Doctor, with distinction, from The University of North Dakota School of Law where she was a member of the Order of the Coif.
 She currently serves on the boards of the Minnesota Twins Community Fund and The Toro Foundation.

 Tim Dordell was elected as The Toro Company’s vice president, secretary and general counsel in May 2007.
 He currently provides strategic direction for Toro's legal, ethics, and regulatory compliance activities.
 Prior to joining Toro, Dordell served as associate general counsel at Ecolab Inc. in Saint Paul, Minnesota, where he specialized in securities law, corporate governance, and mergers and acquisitions.